RicherSL/SLwebsite.github.io/index.md

 # Home

-I am currently working towards the M.S. degree with the School of Medical Technology, Beijing Institute of Technology.
+I am currently working towards the PhD degree with the School of Medical Technology, Beijing Institute of Technology.
 My Supervisor is [Prof. Dr.-Ing.
 Kun Qian](https://eecsqian.com) (Senior Member, IEEE).
-Before this, I received the B.S. degree from School of Computer Science and Technology, Beijing Institute of Technology, China, in 2023.
+Before this, I received the B.S. and M.S. degrees from School of Cyber Science and Engineering, Zhengzhou University, Zhengzhou, China, in 2020 and 2023.

 # Affiliations
 [School of Medical Technology](https://smt.bit.edu.cn),